top of page

 RACE OFFICIALS

-The following Race Official positions are covered by members of the board and other volunteers with the required specialized Official training.
-If you have certification, experience, or a desire to shadow and learn any of the following positions, please let us know!
+The following Race Official positions require specialized alpine ski racing experience and/or officials training and certifications, such as USSS.
+If you have prior experience with or without certification, or a desire to shadow and learn any of the following positions, please let us know!

 • Technical Delegate